ChristianKienle/Bold/README.md

     }

 Now you can use `UUIDValue(columnName:)` when accessing the data of your rows.

+# Why yet another SQLite wrapper?
+I wanted to dive into Swift and writing a SQLite wrapper seemed like a good thing to do.
+So **Bold** is basically a just for fun project.

 # Lightweight
 **Bold** is lightweight.
 This means that **Bold** does not try to be smart.
 For example it does not implement `SQLITE_BUSY`-handling like some other SQLite wrappers do.
 I believe that any implementation of `SQLITE_BUSY`-handling hides an underlying locking problem that you might have.
 Other wrappers simply wait for a couple of seconds until they time out.
 Please note that libsqlite3 already has ways to avoid `SQLITE_BUSY` related errors.